shenki/riscv-gnu-toolchain/README.md

 Note: If you're planning to use an external library that replaces part of newlib (for example `libgloss-htif`), [read the FAQ](#ensuring-code-model-consistency).

+### Installation (Picolibc multilib)

+To build the Picolibc cross-compiler, pick an install path.
+If you choose, say, `/opt/riscv`, then add `/opt/riscv/bin` to your `PATH` now.
+Then, simply run the following command:

+    ./configure --prefix=/opt/riscv --enable-picolibc --enable-multilib
+    make

+You should now be able to use riscv64-unknown-elf-gcc and its cousins.

 ### Installation (Linux)

 To build the Linux cross-compiler, pick an install path (that is writeable).